TVR: Automotive System Requirement Traceability Validation and Recovery Through Retrieval-Augmented Generation: TVR

 The retriever identifies and retrieves the most similar examples from \( D_{\text{train}} \) that closely match \( x_{\text{test}} \), serving as input to the generator.
 The retriever operates in two stages.
 First, it generates embeddings for each data point (\( \langle \emph{stakeReq}, \emph{sysReq} \rangle \)) in \( D_{\text{train}} \) as well as for \( x_{\text{test}} \).
 To this end, the stakeholder requirement text and the corresponding system requirement text are concatenated using a whitespace separator, and a single embedding is generated for the resulting text.
 Then, using a similarity-based retrieval mechanism, it selects the \( k \times 2 \) most similar data points from \( D_{\text{train}} \), comprising \( k \) \emph{valid} and \( k \) \emph{invalid} examples.

-Due to data privacy constraints, we utilize Amazon Titan~\cite{aws_titan}, the only model provided by our industry partner, to obtain embeddings for the concatenated requirement pairs \( \langle \emph{stakeReq}, \emph{sysReq} \rangle \).
-We then leverage the FAISS library~\cite{faiss} to compute cosine similarity and efficiently retrieve the Top-\textit{k} most similar data points from both valid and invalid examples.
+Due to data privacy constraints, we utilize Amazon Titan~\cite{aws_titan}, the only model provided by our industry partner, to obtain embeddings for the concatenated requirement pairs \( \langle \emph{stakeReq}, \emph{sysReq} \rangle \). \nff{Although the choice of embedding model may influence which examples are retrieved, we do not expect TVR to be highly sensitive to this configuration.
+The retriever is used only to select representative in-context demonstrations, while the final traceability decision is still made by the LLM based on the retrieved examples and the input requirement pair.
+Therefore, moderate variations in the retrieved examples are unlikely to fundamentally alter the approach's behavior, as long as the embedding model can capture basic semantic similarity between requirement pairs.} We then leverage the FAISS library~\cite{faiss} to compute cosine similarity and efficiently retrieve the Top-\textit{k} most similar data points from both valid and invalid examples.

+\nff{ All embeddings are generated offline and indexed in FAISS prior to retrieval.
+In our experimental setting, the retrieval repository consists of manually validated traceability links and remains fixed throughout each leave-one-out evaluation iteration.
+In industrial deployment scenarios, newly validated traceability links can be embedded using the same embedding model and incrementally added to the FAISS index, without requiring any modification to the generator component.
+Since new and existing examples are represented in the same embedding space, the retrieval repository can evolve together with the requirements database while allowing newly added examples to be searched alongside previously indexed ones.}

+\nff{Regarding scalability, the retrieval complexity is dominated by nearest-neighbor search in the embedding space.
+FAISS is specifically designed for efficient similarity search over large vector collections and supports scalable indexing strategies for substantially larger repositories.
+Although our industrial dataset contains 2,132 traceability links, the retrieval mechanism is independent of the generator and can accommodate larger repositories as additional validated traceability links become available. }